ROCKINGHAM COUNTY GUN CLUB, INC.

 ARTICLE V - MEETINGS

 A. General Membership Meetings - The Club shall hold semi-annual General Membership Meetings.
-The first shall be on the Saturday of Memorial Day Weekend.
-The second shall be held on the first Saturday in December.
+The first shall be on the Sunday after Memorial Day Weekend.
+The second shall be held on the first Sunday in December.
 If these meetings cannot take place at the time fixed, they shall be held within a reasonable time thereafter, and the Officers and/or Directors shall hold over until their successors are elected.

 B. Special Meetings – A Special Meeting of the Club may be held at any time upon the call of the President or Executive Board.